Answering Your Most Frequently Asked Questions

 As a rule of thumb, RFPs almost always indicate when the contract will be awarded.
 Similar to the detailed requirements the RFP requested of you, oftentimes the RFP will include detailed evaluation criteria.
 After the bid submission date closes, the procurement department evaluates each response per their specified guidelines.
 Once the scores are tallied, respondents are notified of their award status by a specified date.

-There are very few instances when RFPs do not include information about the award date.
+There are very few instances when RFPs don’t include information about the award date.
 This could be for an array of reasons, but typically it’s because it allows the issuing entity more flexibility in their response time.

-In situations where our clients have not heard back from the procurement department by a specified, or even unspecified date, our team will follow up directly with the RFP’s contacts to ensure a response is received.
+In situations where our clients haven’t heard back from the procurement department by a specified, or even unspecified date, our team will follow up directly with the RFP’s contacts to ensure a response is received.
 In fact, our team will follow up on each and every bid we help submit to ensure our clients have the information they need to move forward.
-We also review all evaluation criteria to identify room for improvement on future bidding opportunities.
+We also review all evaluation criteria to identify room for improvement in future bidding opportunities.

 The Bid Lab Services